Membership and Ministry

 We also try to avoid language that is insensitive to ability.
 For example, we ask people to rise as they are able, or, we might avoid asking people to “walk with us” since some people aren’t able to walk.
 Instead, we would ask them to “journey with us” or to “go with us” toward our lofty goals.

 Inclusive language also avoids using language that is racist.
 For example, we would never say that God’s love washes us “white as snow” — because the indication is that white is good and colors other than white are not good.
 The racist impact (regardless of innocent intentions) becomes fairly obvious.
 The purpose of inclusive language is to avoid excluding people by using words and images that privilege whiteness or maleness or youthful vigor.
-Sunshine Cathedral, as a member church of MCC, should model at the leadership level the use of inclusive language.
+Sunshine Cathedral tries to consistently model at the leadership level the use of inclusive language.